Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-PHPUnit.md

 *SpiraListener\_Listener*() object so that the extension can access the SpiraTest repository:

-**baseUrl** -- The base URL used to access your instance of SpiraTest (e.g. <http://myserver/SpiraTest>).
+**baseUrl**: The base URL used to access your instance of SpiraTest (e.g. <http://myserver/SpiraTest>).
 It should include the protocol (e.g. http/https), the server-name, the port number (if not 80/443) and the virtual directory (if there is one).